FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Execute commands as a player.

-`/fut <player> executeConDelayCmd <tick> <command>` Runs the command in the console after ticking.
+`/fut <player> executeConDelayCmd <tick> <command>` After ticking, run the command in the console.

-`/fut <player> executeDelayCmd <tick> <command>` Execute commands as player after tick.
+`/fut <player> executeDelayCmd <tick> <command>`
+After ticking, execute the command as the player.